Micropigmentation

 What to expect after the treatment

-The tattooed area will go through the healing process which includes
+The tattooed area will go through the healing process, which includes:

-• Heal: The body’s natural defence will create fine scabs to protect the area whilst healing.
+• Heal - the body’s natural defence will create fine scabs to protect the area whilst healing.

-• Peel: After a few days the scabs will fall away.
+• Peel - after a few days, the scabs will fall away.

-• Fade: After your appointment, the colour may appear darker, but within a few days after healing, you will see a lighter colour.
+• Fade - after your appointment, the colour may appear darker, but within a few days after healing, you will see a lighter colour.

-Consultants that perform this procedure
+Specialists that perform this procedure

 Make a patient enquiry